 “This is actually a good sign that people are starting to get out of harm’s way,” he said during the Oct.
 7 briefing.

-The governor also said that at least 8,000 members of Florida’s National Guard will be deployed to respond to the storm as well as more than 30,000 linemen ready to restore power.
+The governor also said that at least 8,000 members of Florida’s National Guard would be deployed to respond to the storm as well as more than 30,000 linemen ready to restore power.
 These linemen are coming from as far away as California.

 Starlink internet has been deployed.